What is Immigrant Access Counselling (IAC)?

 Similar to naturalized citizens, individuals under the AINP are not eligible for federally-funded IRCC settlement services.
 AINP nominees are temporary residents on a pathway to permanency, and as such, they require access to settlement services and information.
 An important number of AINP are low or semi-skilled workers, who may not have the networks and knowledge to address their settlement concerns.
 Central to the empowerment of these individuals is immigrant information, referral, and counselling services.
 Many AINP individuals struggle to find these services or do not have the ability to access them due to conflicting work schedules.
 Providing access to these services would significantly improve the settlement experiences of AINP nominees and their families.

 In addition, recent data show that newcomers increasingly prefer to obtain settlement information via internet sites.
 However, immigrant serving agencies in Calgary have yet to develop online tools that provide access to settlement, referrals, and counselling services on a par with their in-person offerings.
-Currently, CIES is one of only two non-profit immigrant service providers offering live, on-demand reception, information support and referral assistance.
+Currently, TIES is one of only two not-for-profit immigrant service providers offering live, on-demand reception, information support and referral assistance.

 Funded / Supported By